 Industry conferences are big right now.
-If you’re taking part in any, let your audience know.
-It will show that you have your finger on the pulse of the latest happenings in your industry.
+If your company is hosting an event or you’re taking part in one, let your audience know and give them an inside look at your activities.
+It will show you have your finger on the pulse of the latest events in your industry.

 Christina Lewis, Founder & CEO of All Star Code, gave her audience a preview of a talk she held last year.

 Spotlight New Technology or Products

 LinkedIn videos are a good idea if you want to do product demos or highlight a related product or service.

 Check out this quick product demo presented at the Inbound 2017 conference: